Electric fences and your home security

 The regulations that apply to electrified fences are the Electrical Machinery Regulations.
 They fall under the Occupational Health and Safety Act.

 But is it really an issue?
 The answer is yes!
 The authorities are now enforcing the regulations and many homeowners are up in arms!

 The law requires that only certified installers may erect electrified fences.
 Furthermore, the Association of South African Electric Fence Installers test and accredit all installers.
 As a result, we can now check who is a qualified installer and who is not.

 You run the risk of criminal prosecution if your electric fence is not installed by a certified installer.

-You don’t have to replace your old electric fence.
+You don’t have to replace your old electrified fence.
 As long as it complies with the old 1988 regulations, they are perfectly legal.
 However, if it does comply, there is no reason why you don’t have a COC.

-What can be the result of non-compliance?
+What can be the result of a non-compliance electrified fence?

 - Your insurance company can reject your claim.

 - Injuries from shocks can result in an owner’s prosecution.